 Assuming you already have a blog up and running, let’s talk about what how to turn you from blogger into professional blogger.

+A blogger is someone who blogs.
+A professional blogger is someone who gets paid to blog.
 There are numerous ways to get paid as a professional blogger.
 However, those ways only work if you are good at professional blogging.

 To go from blogger to professional blogger you should:

 - Blog within a particular niche.